Coastside Gives is May 1, 2025

 We bring together all members of the community to preserve, celebrate, and share the history of the San Mateo Coastside.

-Our new Coastside History Museum opened in June 2023.
-The museum features new exhibits, older exhibits from the Jail museum, and additional artifacts from our collection.
+The Coastside History Museum opened in June 2023.
+The museum features new exhibits, older exhibits from the older museum in the 1919 Jail and additional artifacts from our collection.
 The Jail remains open for those who want to take cell-fies, and read about the history of the Coastside.
+We recently completed our native plant garden, with information about how the Ohlone’s used many of the plants.

 The Coastside History Museum, including the Jail, is open Saturdays and Sundays from 10:30am to 4:30pm.
 Museum exhibits and artifacts bring the San Mateo Coastside’s past to life, reflecting its many cultures and depicting the times of the Indigenous Ohlone, the Spanish and Mexican eras, our agricultural heritage, the railroad, and more.